PadmaSri08/GURUCOOL/README.md

-# GURUCOOL

-Through this online event planning booking system we present a comprehensive   solution for event booking as per user’s wish and their  perspective.
-This is an online booking software that is easy to use, easy to understand, and offers the simplicity of fast point-and-click service to the customers.
-It is designed purely for users who want to reduce their stress in organizing and planning their event.
-The booking is done immediately and anyone can approach the site to plan their event.
+<h1 align="center" id="title">GURUCOOL</h1>

+<p id="description">This Course Registration system is a One-Stop Solution for all high-payment enrolling institutions and is designed purely for students who wants to skill-up and to give the students quality-education in their comfort zone.</p>

+<h2>🧐 Features</h2>

+Here're some of the project's best features:

+*   Ease of access to students
+*   Vast amount of knowledge
+*   Questions or concerns will be addressed quickly

+<h2>💻 Built with</h2>

+Technologies used in the project:

+*   HTML
+*   CSS
+*   Java Script
+*   Node JS
+*   MySQL